 SAE does not have a minimum ATAR requirement for entry.

 A balanced program of subjects in your senior studies is the best preparation for our programs.
 If you are interested in visual aspects of creative media (animation, graphic design, web design) then visual art is a great preparation.
 If you are interested in audio production, then music performance or production is ideal.
 Mathematics is great for games programming.
 English, especially storytelling and drama, is ideal for filmmaking.

 At SAE we recognise that preparation for study does not always need to be restricted to formal education attainment.
 Contact us today to discuss your experience-based entry options.

 Experience-based entry options are available to both domestic and international students.
-For further information, contact your campus to discuss your experience-based entry options.
+For further information, request a call back with a course advisor to discuss your experience-based entry options.

 You can apply for SAE courses quickly and easily online.
 Go to our Apply now page for further information.